hkspm-yp/Astro-e-calendar/README.md

 Since the IMO website above provides the meteor shower of current year only.
 The programme will always give the same result even another year is selected.

 ## Compare with MICA
 This programme uses a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
-However, there are some contradictions as explained below:
+However, there are some modifications as explained below:

 **Rounding of number**